flutter/website/src/content/ai-toolkit/feature-integration.md

 ```

 The call to `sendMessageStream` creates entries in the
-provider’s history, but since it’s not associated with a chat view,
+provider's history, but since it's not associated with a chat view,
-they won’t be shown.
-If it’s convenient,
+they won't be shown.
+If it's convenient,
 you can also accomplish the same thing by calling `generateStream`,
 which allows you to reuse an existing provider without affecting
 the chat history.